mongodb/mongo/src/mongo/db/query/optimizer/README.md

 **Note:** The 'cqf_passthrough' suite may also be useful for additional coverage, but due to the number of tests it takes quite a while to run locally (~15 minutes depending on parallelization and compile flags)

+## Evergreen Testing Recommendation
+In addition to the above suites, there is a patch-only variant which enables the CQF feature flag on a selection of existing suites.
+The variant, "Query Patch Only (all feature flags and CQF enabled)", runs the suites listed above and some others including: aggregation, jsCore, noPassthrough, and a handful of passthroughs (e.g. sharding_jscore_passthrough).